How to balance creativity and strategy in winning agency pitches

 2. Understand the client's business and industry

-3. Focus on measurable results
+3. Quantify results

 4. Test and refine your creative ideas